Leorpr/Scrapy-3.0/README.md

 ## Introduction
 Brief intro on our solution

-As for now we just got a new robot and had to change our strategy, with this new ev3 robot we are keeping it as simple as possible.
+As for now, we just got a new robot and had to change our strategy.
+With this new EV3 robot, we are keeping it as simple as possible, ensuring that the complexity of the tasks does not overwhelm the system or our time constraints.
+This approach helps us maintain focus on achieving consistent results, even with limited resources and time.

-for the first challenge we have programed the robot so it
+For the first round, the robot will start its tasks with a basic, yet effective, strategy designed to maximize our chances of success.

 ## Mobility